d3chapma/d3chapma.github.io/src/_posts/2024-06-15-task-management-in-logseq-part-3.md

 ## Next Steps

+<%= link_to "Next", "_posts/2024-06-20-task-management-in-logseq-part-4.md" %>
-Next we will look at scheduled tasks and how we can effectively snooze a task to make it hidden until a specific date passes.
+we will look at scheduled tasks and how we can effectively snooze a task to make it hidden until a specific date passes.